nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ## Future directions
-Currently, the only option to store the Docker iamge for lambda containers is AWS ECR repository.
+Currently, the only option to store the Docker image for lambda containers is AWS ECR repository.
 If github is supported in the future, then using that approach will be a good direction to go.

 A few possible discussion items:
-- Disucss with NGAP team if the docker images can be stored in a public ECR repo.
+- Discuss with NGAP team if the docker images can be stored in a public ECR repo.
 - Check if github can be used to store the image (currently I have not seen any example online)

 ##### References